DistributedProofreaders/guiguts-py/README.md

 This section contains notes from users who have installed Guiguts 2 on various platforms to use for PPing. **If you are a developer, you probably want the [Development Installation Notes](#common-development-setup).**

-Note that although the developers' installation notes specify Python 3.11, Guiguts 2 also works with version 3.12 if that is more convenient
+Note that although some example installation commands specify Python 3.11, Guiguts 2 also works with later versions of Python, and has been tested in versions up to 3.13.

 ### Windows

-1. Install Python 3.11 or 3.12 from [Python.org](https://www.python.org/downloads/windows/)
+1. Install Python 3.11 or above from [Python.org](https://www.python.org/downloads/windows/).
-if you haven't already done that.
+GG has been tested in versions up to 3.13.
 2. Type `pip install guiguts` (or `pip install guiguts --upgrade` to upgrade from a previous version of GG2).
 3. Type `guiguts` to run GG2.

 ### macOS

-1. Install Python 3.11 or 3.12 from [python.org](https://www.python.org/), not a Homebrew-installed Python.
+1. Install Python 3.11 or above from [python.org](https://www.python.org/), not a Homebrew-installed Python.
+GG has been tested in versions up to 3.13.

 2. Type `pip install guiguts` (or `pip install guiguts --upgrade` to upgrade from a previous version of GG2).